cchu70/nifHupdate_extract/README.md

 4) Create Configuration File.
 Below are each label, and what they are used for.
 Those with a * are mandatory.
 The others have default values.
 - PREFIX * will be used to name all intermediate and output files and directories.
 - DBFILE * file path to your existing database in fasta format.
-- NUCCORE * file path to a text file containing file paths to all relevant fasta files of your local database you are searching from
+- NUCCORE * file path to a text file containing file paths to all relevant (unzipped) fasta files of your local database you are searching from, even if it is a single fasta file
 - MIN_MINIMAP_ALIGNLEN Default = 200 bp.
 Minimap will drop any alignments that are below this length.
 - MIN_BLASTN_ALIGNLEN Default = 200 bp.
 Blastn will drop any alignments that are below this length.
-- PIDENT_CUTOFF Default = 91.9%, which is the cutoff used for determining similarity at the species level.
+- PIDENT_CUTOFF Default = 75%, which is the cutoff used for degree of similarity among organisms from the same family.
+This is used to capture homologs.
 - # Used to denote a comment.

 These labels can be specified in any order.
 The program will halt if there are any formatting errors or unnecessary labels.
 Here is an example configuration file called `my_config.txt`